 At EU level, protecting freedom of religion and belief is an issue that features regularly in EU Council Conclusions, declarations and démarches.
 In June 2013, the Foreign Affairs Council of the European Union adopted EU guidelines on the promotion and protection of freedom of religion or belief, which provide EU delegations and member states’ missions abroad with practical guidance for their work in this area.

-Activities at UN level
+Activities at UN Level

 The UN Special Rapporteur on Freedom of Religion or Belief investigates violations of this important human right and draws up recommendations on how they can be prevented and how freedom of religion and belief can be guaranteed all over the world.
 German human rights expert Professor Heiner Bielefeldt of the University of Erlangen-Nürnberg held this position from 2010 to 2016.
+The Federal Government is also working closely with current UN Special Rapporteur on Freedom of Religion or Belief Ahmed Shaheed.